Pellet Smoked Snack Mix

 Flip the ribs over and check the meat side for excessive fat to trim off.
 Next repeat the mustard and rub application steps on the meat side.

 When the smoker reaches temperature place the ribs in the smoker and push the ends towards each other to compact the ribs as much as possible.
 Smoke the ribs for one hour, then spritz them with apple juice, cider or apple cider vinegar to keep them moist.
 You can add other flavors to your spritz but you probably won’t taste it.
-Continue to cook for one more hour and repeat the spritz step.
 Continue to cook for one more hour and on this third hour, it’s time to wrap the ribs.

 Pull 2 sheets of heavy duty aluminum foil.
 Place slices of butter on the center of the foil.
 Add some honey, brown sugar, and splash on some Tiger Sauce.
 Place the ribs meat side down onto this mixture.
 Add some butter, dry rub, and Tiger Sauce to the bone side of the ribs.
 Wrap them tightly in the first sheet of foil, then wrap them again in the second sheet.
 Place the ribs meat side down in the smoker and continue to cook them for two more hours.